henryngann/herokucobalt/README.md

 ## How I built it

 The technologies used: React, Axios, Postman.
+In order to display data on the front-end, I used React to seperate my logic into components.
+I also used Axios to complete fetch requests and Postman to test endpoints.

 ## Step 1 - Set Up